 Control practices will continue routine care, including Quality and Outcome Framework driven practice- based annual asthma reviews and patients’ use of routine and emergency primary and secondary care services as required the but not the flagging or training.

 The primary outcome is the difference in the proportion of at - risk patients with an asthma- related crisis event (A&E attendance, hospitalisation or death) over 12 months.
 Secondary outcomes: time to first crisis event, asthma control, prescribed medications, medication adherence, smoking status, all cause admission and death, health care costs in all and “at - risk” asthma patients.

 Anonymous routinely- collected clinical data from patients will be captured.
 Health economic analysis will be from an NHS perspective, where the primary outcome will be the measure of effectiveness.

 Routine data on processes of care, and questionnaires from practice staff completed before, during and after the training and after 12 months of the intervention, plus exit focus groups and interviews will contribute to the process evaluation.

-In order to have 90% power to detect a difference in primary outcome from 7% to 5% assuming an average cluster size of 35 (ICC 0.01) we require a minimum of 235 clusters and 8204 patients.
-To allow- for 10% drop - out we will recruit 262 clusters, 9170 patients.
+In order to have 90% power to detect a difference in primary outcome from 7% to 5% assuming an average cluster size of 39 (ICC 0.01) and allowing for 10% drop - out, we will recruit 270 clusters, 10530 patients.